solo-io/workshops/gloo/gloo/README.md

 EOF
 ```

- Using the example below, create a mock response that return an error message in the body, the response code should be 200 (default postman-echo service response code).
+ Using the example below, create a mock response that returns an error message in the body, the response code should be 200 (default postman-echo service response code).

 ```bash
 curl -s -o /dev/null -w "%{http_code}" --location --request POST "$(glooctl proxy url)/post" --header 'Content-Type: application/json' \